St-Laurent station (Ottawa)

-St-Laurent is a station on the Confederation Line of Ottawa's O-Train, located at St. Laurent Boulevard and the Queensway.
+St-Laurent station is a station on Line 1 of Ottawa's O-Train, and on the system's bus network and is located at St. Laurent Boulevard and the Queensway.

 Location

 The station is integrated to its surroundings, with direct indoor pedestrian access to the St. Laurent Shopping Centre.
 It serves as a major hub for local east end bus routes and has a ticket sales and information office.
 In addition to serving the shopping centre, it serves numerous commercial and industrial areas in the area and is a major transfer point for east-end commuters, making it one of the busiest stations.
 An office building occupied in part by ING is also 200 metres west of the station.

 History

 Originally built as a Transitway station, its construction required the complete reconstruction of the St. Laurent Boulevard / Highway 417 interchange and the construction of a tunnel to allow the transitway to cross underneath the Queensway.
 Its construction was linked to the last major expansion of the shopping centre in 1987.

 On June 28, 2015, the main Transitway platforms closed for Confederation Line construction.
 The station reopened on September 14, 2019, when Confederation Line service began.